Robert Barnett (lawyer): Career

 After school, he clerked for John Minor Wisdom in New Orleans (where he married Rita Braver who accepted a job at CBS affiliate WWL-TV).
-In 1972, the couple moved to Washington, D.C. where he clerked for Supreme Court justice Byron White (replacing David E. Kendall) and his wife became a news-desk editor at the CBS News bureau.
+In 1972, the couple moved to Washington, D.C. where he clerked for Supreme Court justice Byron White (succeeding David E. Kendall) and his wife became a news-desk editor at the CBS News bureau.
 After his one-year clerkship, he accepted a position as aide to Minnesota Senator Walter Mondale who assigned him the task of soliciting support for legislation to curb filibusters.
 He became close friends with fellow Mondale aide Michael Berman.

 In 1975, he was hired by Joseph A. Califano Jr. and joined the law firm of Williams, Connolly & Califano.
-Soon after, Mondale was chosen as Jimmy Carter's presidential running mate and Barnett took a leave of absence from his law firm and went to Atlanta to help run Carter's campaign.
+Soon after, Mondale was chosen as Jimmy Carter's presidential running mate, Barnett went to Atlanta to help run Mondale's campaign.
 After Carter's win, Barnett returned to his law practice.
-He made a name for himself defending white-collar clients including Toyota distributor, Jim Moran and former head of Fannie Mae, Franklin Raines.
+He made a name for himself defending white-collar clients including Toyota distributor, Jim Moran.
 In 1984, Barnett helped to prep Mondale's running mate, Geraldine Ferraro, for her debate against George H. W. Bush; and defended her from accusations about her husband's alleged Mob affiliations and questionable tax returns.
 He also represented David Stockman and Kitty Dukakis, helping both to secure lucrative contracts with book publishers.
 In 1992, he again served as a debate coach this time for Bill Clinton in his successful presidential campaign.
 Returning to private practice, he found many customers eager to have him represent them in securing lucrative contracts and advances for their books, including Secretary of State James Baker; former Vice President Dan Quayle and that of his wife Marilyn Quayle; and James Carville and his wife Mary Matalin.
-He also expanded into representing television news people in contract negotiations including his wife, Rita Braver, Susan Mercandetti, Robin Lloyd, Chris Wallace, Andrea Mitchell, Brit Hume, Wolf Blitzer, and Ann Curry.
+He also expanded into representing television news people in contract negotiations including at one point his wife, Rita Braver, Chris Wallace, Andrea Mitchell, Brit Hume, Wolf Blitzer, Sanjay Gupta, Lesley Stahl, and Brian Williams.